ucrbioinfo/FUGUE/README.md

 1. Utilize [DIAMOND](https://github.com/bbuchfink/diamond) to create orthogroups for your genes of interest
 1. Create the required input for ALLEGRO

+Note that you do NOT need to use FUGUE to replicate the results shown in the ALLEGRO publication.
+All data used in our experiments are provided on the ALLEGRO repository and on Zenodo.
+This repository shows you how we did it, but we provide you with the data we used.

 # Documentation
 You may find the documentation for FUGUE at its [GitHub Wiki](https://github.com/ucrbioinfo/fugue/wiki).